 Not recommended for small children.
 Spring is tight at first, requiring time and practice for new users to adapt to it.

 As a kid, a pogo stick is an awesome toy that lets you jump higher than a kangaroo.
 When you're older, it can transform into a vehicle that allows you to excel in extreme sports.
 Once you become an adult, it can be a high-intensity, low-impact part of your workout routine.
-But how do you know which pogo stick is right for you?

 Today's pogo sticks can be traditional spring-powered devices, or they can use some other type of technology that requires care and regular maintenance.
 You don't need the biggest one to jump high; you need one that is a good fit for your height and is rated to handle your weight.
 It also needs to be well-built and durable, so it can last.

 Many aspects of a pogo stick are preference-based.
 However, there are two areas you must carefully consider to be certain the pogo stick you are getting will be appropriate for you: size and weight capacity.

 Larger doesn't translate to bigger bounces.
 Sometimes, it can be the opposite because a larger pogo stick will weigh more, making it harder to get that big air.
 Ideally, you want a pogo stick that measures from peg to handle roughly the same distance as heel to hip of the rider.
 A slightly smaller pogo stick can be easier to control, and a slightly larger pogo stick is something a child can grow into, but you don't want to go too small or too big.

 Pogo sticks have two weight limits: an upper one and a lower one.
 That means you can be too light for certain models.
 When purchasing a pogo stick, you must always consider both weight limits to find the pogo stick that is right for you.